Spay’sTheWay provides 3,000 free and low-cost surgeries for qualifying dogs, cats and rabbits every year.

-Rabies vaccination and city animal license, if needed, are included at no additional cost with each surgery.
-These are the two legal requirements for owning a dog or cat in Fayette County.
+Rabies vaccination and license are the two legal requirements for owning a dog or cat in Fayette County.

 We offer an optional microchip for $10 on the day of surgery.
 A microchip is permanent identification for your pet and the price includes national registration.

 Cats must be brought in a secure carrier; dogs must be brought on a collar and leash or in a small crate (for small dogs only).

 Rabbits must be 6 months of age for surgery.